 Dr. Barak Rosenn, MD, Director of the Division of Obstetrics and Maternal-Fetal Medicine, is also the director of the fellowship program.
 “The program offers a wealth of opportunity for our fellows to become experts in caring for women with high-risk pregnancies,” says Dr. Rosenn.
 “The Division of MFM oversees the obstetrical care of over 6,200 deliveries each year, 30-40% of which are at high risk.
 Our highly-educated and experienced faculty is adept at supporting these women through their pregnancies and achieving favorable outcomes.
 Many faculty have also achieved national recognition for their research, and serve as mentors to guide the fellows as they develop the skills to perform both clinical and basic research.”

-The Maternal-Fetal Medicine (MFM) fellowship program at Mount Sinai Roosevelt and Mount Sinai St. Luke's prepares MFM fellows to become fully qualified clinicians in their subspecialty, as well as to develop the ability to pursue an academic career and to improve the health care of women and their unborn children.
+The Maternal-Fetal Medicine (MFM) fellowship program at Mount Sinai St. Luke’s and Mount Sinai West prepares MFM fellows to become fully qualified clinicians in their subspecialty, as well as to develop the ability to pursue an academic career and to improve the health care of women and their unborn children.
 As such, the program emphasizes mastery of the principles and methods by which clinical and basic research projects are conceptualized, designed, conducted, concluded, and published according to hypothesis-driven statistical methodology.

 |7/01/13||Candidates may register with ERAS and begin to work on applications.|

 |11/15/13||Candidates may begin submitting applications to our MFM Fellowship Program via the ERAS Web Site.|

 |5/31/14||Last day to submit applications via ERAS for the position beginning July 2015.|